Dave Ross

-Dave Ross (born April 10, 1952) is a retired talk show host on Seattle's KIRO-FM radio station.
+Dave Ross (born April 10, 1952) is an American retired broadcast journalist who was a long-time talk show host on Seattle's KIRO-FM radio station.
 He joined KIRO as a news anchor in 1978 and was given his own talk show in 1987.
 He has sometimes broadcast his show while on assignment in other locations, including overseas, such as Baghdad, Iraq in April 2004.
-Ross was also heard on the CBS Radio Network, where he provides daily political commentary.
+Ross was also heard on the CBS Radio Network, where he provided daily political commentary.
+He retired in 2024.